A natural theory of dark energy: Clockwork dark energy

-Thus, $m_0$ acquires an exponential suppression with respect to $M$, the argument in the exponential being the total number of clockwork gears, $N+1$.
-If we take $M=\mu=m_\mathrm{P}$ ($m_\mathrm{P}=1.22\times10^{19}$~GeV being the Planck mass), $q=2$ and $N=200$, we get $m_0\simeq5.7\times10^{-33}$~eV, which is the energy scale associated with the Hubble rate.
 At large scales, the dynamics will be equivalent to quintessence driven by a quadratic potential.
 However, the mass scale of potential has not been tuned to the tiny value demanded by nature, rather it has arisen naturally on account of the clockwork mechanism and the coupling to the 4-form.
 The underlying theory is made up uniquely of high scale couplings.
 We emphasize the fact that the mass mixings need not be identical but can have site dependence.
 As long as they are greater than unity, the clockwork mechanism will kick in as usual, even for order one couplings, and the suppression of the mass of the ultralight mode will occur as desired.